Blog post

 Supporting reality to match the rhetoric: introducing the SAS six

-This blog from the SAS six explains how this collective is supporting SAS doctors to develop within their careers and become leaders and educators.
+This SAS Collective blog explains how the SAS six campaign is supporting SAS doctors to develop within their careers and become leaders and educators.

 17 October 2024